-Emergency Support Services (ESS) volunteers assist at disaster sites and provide essential basic needs for evacuees at reception centres (evacuation shelters).
+Emergency Support Services (ESS) volunteers assist at disaster sites and provide essential basic needs for evacuees on site at reception centres (evacuation shelters) and group lodging centres.

-Volunteer training is provided by the Justice Institute of British Columbia.
+Volunteer training is provided by the City and the Justice Institute of British Columbia.

 Is this volunteer opportunity for you?

 To volunteer for ESS, you should have the following qualities:

-- A concern for people affected by disaster
+- A concern for people impacted by disaster

 - Good communication skills

 - Willingness to work as part of a team